 Every day, teachers grapple with how to ensure every student develops grade-level knowledge and skills.
 Where to focus isn’t always obvious.

 For more than a decade, we’ve helped teachers grow their leadership so they can transform opportunity across schools and communities–especially for Black, Latinx, and Indigenous students and other students of color who are too often left behind.
-That’s why we work shoulder-to-shoulder with partners to define a path for systemic change across schools, designing meaningful support around teachers, so every student learns what they need no matter where they start.
+That’s where we come in.